 Set the merchant’s location

-In the .sample file, see the code that uses the class, which includes functionality for getting a list of previous merchant locations.
+In the PayPalMerchantCheckinActivity.java sample file, see the code that uses the MerchantManager class, which includes functionality for getting a list of previous merchant locations.

 NOTE: If your app performs check-in transactions, location services must be enabled for it at all times.
 Your app should prompt the user to enable location services for it if necessary.
 The SDK needs location information to take credit card payments and check-in payments.
 However, it isn't mandatory for a merchant to be checked in to take a credit card payment.
 Even if there is a failed attempt to check in the merchant (i.e. set the merchant's location), your app can take payments (except check-in payments).